paulkelly523/vscode-copy-ext/README.md

 ## Purpose

-I (ok, it was mostly ChatGPT, but I came up with the idea) created this extension to save time when copying a group of files to paste into ChatGPT for my coding work.
+I created this extension to save time when copying a group of files to paste into ChatGPT for my coding work.
 Manually copying each file's content was tedious, so this extension automates the process of copying a group of open files in Visual Studio Code.

 ## Features